otsatos/NNonCuda/README.md

 and solving machine learning classification problems.
 There's nothing new here but a personal interest and intention to explore the data science techniques with Cuda libraries that give access to high-performance computing with little complexity and workarounds.

-The purpose of this project is to provide a **C++** implementation of fundamental deep learning building blocks, such as matrix data structure, hidden layers, activation function and loss function, that can be used with the same convenience as Python libraries to perform feedforward and backpropagation techniques.
+The purpose of this project is to provide a **C++** implementation of fundamental deep learning building blocks, such as matrix data structure, hidden layers, activation and loss functions, that can be used with the same convenience as Python libraries to perform feedforward and backpropagation techniques.
-The project aims to demonstrate the feasibility of developing high-performance deep learning libraries in C++ and CUDA, while also exploring the challenges and benefits of using these technologies.
 In this project we are dealing with a classification problem using the Iris Data set.
 The **Iris Dataset** is a well-known dataset in machine learning that consists of 150 samples of iris flowers, each of which is described by four features: sepal length, sepal width, petal length, and petal width.
 The goal of the problem is to classify each sample into one of three possible species: Iris-setosa, Iris-versicolor, or Iris-virginica.

 ## The solution
-We have developed a program in C++ that leverages the power of cuBLAS library and the Cuda runtime library to accelerate the training of a machine learning model for the Iris Data set
+We have developed a program in C++ that leverages the power of cuBLAS and Cuda runtime libraries to accelerate the training of a machine learning model for the Iris Data set.

 **Step1.** The program starts by reading first training dataset and creates structures of input feautures and known outputs.
 > Inputs